-To get a feel for the heart of the school, eight of us have chosen the link with a class and follow that class throughout their 8 years at Red Lane.
-Due to the mixed year groups and the class structure at Masefield changing each year as a result, Local Governors at Masefield link with a different class each academic year.
+To get a feel for the heart of the school, eight of us have chosen the link with a class and follow that class throughout their 8 years.
 This involves children knowing who we are and the jobs we do.
 Our photograph and a short written piece are placed on display in the classroom, and we aim to make contact with the class once a term.
 This can be by e-mail, letter, visiting the class, observing a class assembly or going on a class trip.
 The information about assemblies, topics and trips are given to use by the class teacher.
 They are also on the fortnightly newsletters and on the schools website.
 We take a particular interest in that class and try to attend any special event that is happening.
 We request that and parent governors do not link with a class that their children are in. when we visit school we follow the school's policy on governor visits to school (Appendix B).